Yard Range: 5-1300/450 to flag

 Since it’s very easy to accidentally turn it, putting in and taking out of a case may cause you to have to refocus it every time.

 The Z6 rangefinder measures distance only, and so it’s legal for tournament play.
 If you’re wondering if there is a slope version of the Z6, there isn’t.
 If a laser rangefinder with slope is what you are after, you might want to consider Bushnell’s new Pro X2.
+Alternatively you can visit this page to see more tournament legal devices.

 - PinSeeker Technology for closest target acquisition